mbrtargeting/aws-mwaa-local-runner/README.md

 ## What we changed
 1. We mount the dags folder from our local dir `~/development/airflow/dags` to the docker container so that the code changed locally will be automatically sync.

-2. We mount the `requirements.txt` from our local dir `~/development/airflow/dags/requirements.txt` to the docker container so that the dependencies will be automatically sync.
+2. We mount the `requirements.txt` from our local dir `~/development/airflow/requirements.txt` to the docker container so that the dependencies will be automatically sync.

 **Reminder**: As this repo is forked so cannot be set as `Private`.
 By using this mount way, we don't need to publish any of our dags code to this repo but do remember that this repo is `Public` so please do not push any sensitive code onto it

 ## Prerequisites

-- Have docker installed and enabled
+- Have `Docker` installed and enabled
-- Clone the `ssp-airflow` repo to local at dir such as `~/development/airflow/`
+- Clone the `ssp-airflow` repo to local at dir as `~/development/airflow/`

 ## Get started